MeanderingProgrammer/render-markdown.nvim/README.md

     log_runtime = false,
     -- Filetypes this plugin will run on. file_types = { 'markdown' },
-    -- Takes buffer as input, if it returns true this plugin will not attach to the buffer ignore = function()
+    -- Takes buffer as input, if it returns true this plugin will not attach to the buffer. ignore = function()
         return false
     end,
+    -- Whether markdown should be rendered when nested inside markdown, i.e. markdown code block -- inside markdown file.
+    nested = true,
     -- Additional events that will trigger this plugin's render loop. change_events = {},
     -- Whether the treesitter highlighter should be restarted after this plugin attaches to its